spectrocloud/librarium/docs/docs-content/devx/app-profile/app-profile-cloning.md

 ---
 sidebar_label: "App Profile Cloning"
-title: "Palette Dev Engine App Profile Cloning"
+title: "App Profile Cloning"
 description: "Palette Dev Engine App Profile Cloning"
 hide_table_of_contents: false
 sidebar_position: 30
+tags: ["devx", "app mode", "pde"]
 ---

-# Clone App Profiles

 Palette supports the cloning of App Profiles across multiple projects.
 For example, you can clone an app profile created under a specific project to another project within the same [tenant](/glossary-all#tenant).
 The ability to clone App Profiles can be useful for the following use cases.